Klammertime/P5-Neighborhood-Map/README.md

 * Click street view and go to street view on Google Maps
 * LocalStorage, Firebase, web workers and IndexDB are all options to save time
 * Back to original position button.
 You can right click but that's not obvious to the user.
-* KML Data for SF Historic View.
-If only there were more resources like this
+* [KML Data](https://developers.google.com/maps/documentation/javascript/kmllayer#overview) for SF Historic View.
+If only there were more resources like this one for ['Lord of the Rings' scenes] (https://www.google.com/maps/d/viewer?mid=zh4EujB5Riwo.kTrEeXC1k-lY&hl=en_US)
+To find KML data you search in Google like this: filetype: kml "Lord of the Rings"
+* Heatmap Layer or Polyline (great for giving people a tour).

 ##Refactor Options
 * Take advantage of underscore.string library: http://gabceb.github.io/underscore.string.site/#capitalize